by William Bronchick, ESQ.

 Set family goals.
 What is an example of a family goal?
 Maybe you want to take four vacations a year.
 Maybe you want to visit a new state, three times a year or five times a year.
 Maybe you want to go see the Grandparents two or three times a year; but maybe not.
 Anyway, you get the point.

 You need to set some spiritual goals, some faith goals.
 Without faith, life will beat you up, eat you up, and spit you out.
 Remember, all the “crap” that comes at you is nothing but fertilizer for the harvest about to come.

 Another thing I want you to think about is the people you associate with.
 Take a minute and think about this.
 If you think about your ten closest friends annual salary and divide it by ten, then that is pretty close to what you make.
-Iím not telling you to get rid of your friends, all Iím saying is whom you associate with, is who you are like, so please keep that in mind.
+Iím not telling you to get rid of your friends, all I’m saying is take a look at those you associate with and those you are like, and please keep that in mind.
 Don’t get rid of your friends, just get some more that is where YOU want to be in the future.
 A good mentor to help you put everything in place and get you started on the right path can really pay off!